Exploring Chain-of-Thought Style Prompting for Text-to-SQL

 \subsection{Evaluation Metric}

-We use test-suite execution accuracy \citep{DBLP:journals/corr/abs-2010-02840} to evaluate different combinations of prompting methods, in-context example selection strategies, and prompt formats.
-Leveraging the idea of ``code coverage" in software testing, the metric synthesizes a large number of databases as ``test cases" and compares the execution results (denotations) of predicted and gold SQL queries on all of them.
-In this way, test-suite accuracy reduces the number of false positives \xiang{(different SQL queries that happen to have the same execution result)} in standard execution accuracy, which compares denotations on only one database. \xiang{As we can see in Table 1, Standard prompting falls behind Least-to-Most prompting in test-suite accuracy.
-However, their standard execution accuracy results are very close, which might be misleading.} Meanwhile, test-suite accuracy still maintains the lower false negative rate of standard execution accuracy compared against exact match accuracy.
+We use test-suite execution accuracy \citep{DBLP:journals/corr/abs-2010-02840} to evaluate different prompting methods, in-context example selection strategies, and prompt formats.
+Leveraging the idea of ``code coverage'' in software testing \citep{10.1145/366246.366248}, the metric synthesizes a large number of databases as ``test cases'' and compares the execution results of the predicted and gold SQL queries on all of them.
+In this way, test-suite accuracy reduces the number of false positives (i.e., semantically different SQL queries that happen to have the same execution result) in standard execution accuracy, which compares execution results on only one database.
+As shown in Table \ref{tab:spider_result}, standard prompting's test-suite accuracy falls behind least-to-most prompting.
+However, their standard execution accuracy results are very close, which might be misleading.